Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

-\paragraph{Unification.~} Some of the papers on light spanners employ inherently different techniques than others, e.g., the technique of \cite{CW16} requires large stretch while others are naturally suitable to stretch $1+\eps$.
+\paragraph{Unification} Some of the papers on light spanners employ inherently different techniques than others, e.g., the technique of \cite{CW16} requires large stretch while others are naturally suitable to stretch $1+\eps$.
 Since the techniques in this area are ad hoc per graph class, they can't be applied broadly.
 A unified framework for light spanners would be of both theoretical and practical merit. \begin{goal} Achieve a unified framework of light spanners. \end{goal}

-Establishing a thorough understanding of light spanners by meeting (some of) the above goals is not only of theoretical interest, but is also of practical importance, due to the wide applicability of spanners.
-Perhaps the most prominent applications of light spanners are to efficient broadcast protocols in the message-passing model of distributed computing \cite{ABP90,ABP91}, to network synchronization and computing global functions \cite{Awerbuch85,PU89,ABP90,ABP91,Peleg00}, and to the TSP \cite{Klein05,Klein06,RS98,GLN02,BLW17,Gottlieb15}.
-There are many more applications, such as to data gathering and dissemination tasks in overlay networks \cite{BKRCV02,VWFME03,KV01}, to VLSI circuit design \cite{CKRSW91,CKRSW292,CKRSW92,SCRS01}, to wireless and sensor networks \cite{RW04,BDS04,SS10}, to routing \cite{WCT02,PU89,PU89b,TZ01}, to compute almost shortest paths \cite{Cohen98,RZ11,Elkin05,EZ06,FKMSZ05}, and to computing distance oracles and labels \cite{Peleg00Prox,TZ01b,RTZ05}.
+Establishing a thorough understanding of light spanners by meeting (some of) the above goals is not only of theoretical interest but is also of practical importance due to the wide applicability of spanners.
+Perhaps the most prominent applications of light spanners are to efficient broadcast protocols in the message-passing model of distributed computing \cite{ABP90,ABP91}, network synchronization and computing global functions \cite{Awerbuch85,PU89,ABP90,ABP91,Peleg00}, and the TSP \cite{Klein05,Klein06,RS98,GLN02,BLW17,Gottlieb15}.
+There are many more applications, such as data gathering and dissemination tasks in overlay networks \cite{BKRCV02,VWFME03,KV01}, VLSI circuit design \cite{CKRSW91,CKRSW292,CKRSW92,SCRS01}, wireless and sensor networks \cite{RW04,BDS04,SS10}, routing \cite{WCT02,PU89,PU89b,TZ01}, and computing almost shortest paths \cite{Cohen98,RZ11,Elkin05,EZ06,FKMSZ05}, and distance oracles and labels \cite{Peleg00Prox,TZ01b,RTZ05}.